-If used as a roll and cut treat dough, this recipe works better if you use simple shapes.
-The chunky rosemary and/or shreds of cheese can make things a little ragged when cutting.
-A solid simple shape, like the base circle for these puppy paw treats, works nicely.
-You can also use it with one of our simple shortcuts for making dog treats in bulk small shapes instead.
+If you’re using this dough for roll-and-cut treats, this recipe works better for simple shapes.
+Ingredients like chunky dried rosemary and shredded cheese can look bit ragged when cutting.
+A simple shape, like the base circle for these puppy paw treats, works nicely.
+You can also use it for ball-and-flatten cookies or with one of our simple shortcuts for making dog treats instead.
 Easy peasy!

 - 1 egg